nophead/NopSCADlib/docs/usage.md

 For example ```Screw M3 pan x 30mm``` ensures all the screws appear together and are ordered by their diameter before length, although ```M3 x 30mm pan screw``` would be more natural.

-Vitamins are only ever previewed so they are optimised to draw quickly in F5 and don't need to worry about being manifold.
+Vitamins are only ever previewed, so they are optimised to draw quickly in F5 and don't need to worry about being manifold.
 In OpenCSG 3D difference and intersection are relatively slow and the negative volumes interfere with nearby objects when they are composed into assemblies.
 For this reason as much as possible is done by unioning primitives and extruded 2D shapes.
 Any 3D differences or intersections are wrapped in ```render()``` so that CGAL will compute a polyhedron that is cached and reused.
 This will be very slow the first time it renders but very fast afterwards.